daudinnovates/IoT-Smart-Parking-System/README.md

 - Smart city parking systems

 ## 👨‍💻 Team & Leadership
-- **Team Leader:** Daud
+- **Team Leader:** Malik Daud Akhtar
-- Project developed as a team effort under the leadership of Daud.
+- Project developed as a team effort under the leadership of Malik Daud Akhtar.

 ## 📷 Project Demo
 Screenshots and circuit diagrams are included in the repository.